How much does a Philippines trip cost? I kept track of my expenses and this is an overview of all the costs for transportation, food, and activities.

 A local SIM card

-The wifi in The Philippines is pretty bad, so if you’d like to keep in touch with your friends and family, I suggest you’re buying a local SIM card.
+The wifi in The Philippines is pretty bad, so if you’d like to keep in touch with your friends and family, I suggest you buy a local SIM card.
 You can buy a SIM card when you arrive at the airport (you’ll see many stalls of Smart and Globe) and they even install it for you, so you can use it straight away.
-For 10 GB of data (valid for a month) you’ll pay about €17.
+For 10 GB of data (valid for a month) you’ll pay about €25 (this used to be €17).

 How much does it cost to travel in The Philippines?
 A summary